julianschiavo/app-checklist/README.md

 **Technologies:** Apple has a great range of APIs and technologies, and you should aim to use them the best you can.
 This doesn't mean using every single available framework; rather, you should identify which fit your app well and implement them in a well designed experience.

-<input type="checkbox" name="vehicle1" value="Bike"> I have a bike<br>**App Store Presence:** This is by far the most nascent category I’ve been tracking, so its list is short.
+- [ ] **App Store Presence:** This is by far the most nascent category I’ve been tracking, so its list is short.
 It includes best practices for the App Store.

 <br>